 *pix

 Support for healing differs from support for eating disorder thinking.
-Eating disorder thinking distorts your appreciation of who you are.
+Eating-disorder thinking distorts your sense of who you are.

-Constant pain and anxiety limits not only your thinking but your appreciation of your true self.
-When you are suffering you can forget who you are.
+Constant pain and anxiety limit not only your thinking but also your appreciation of your true self.
+When you are suffering, you can forget who you are.
 And if your early beginnings were fraught with neglect, abuse, disrespect, with few healthy boundaries established for your daily life, you may never have had a solid appreciation of your identity.
 So how does healing happen?

 - Margo comes to therapy because she wants to stop binge eating and be thin.